Vopaaz/checkpointing/docs/docs/index.md

 ### Create a checkpoint

-Import the `checkpoint` from this package and use it as the decorator of any pure function (notice the `()` after `checkpoint`)
+Import the `checkpoint` from this package and use it as the decorator of a function (notice the `()` after `checkpoint`)

 ```python